hackerhari20xx/sample-repo/README.md

 # Practice repository
-This is my personal repositty to experiment my web development skills.
+This is my personal repository to experiment my web development skills.